kubecost/docs/apis/apis-overview/api-allocation.md

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="shareTenancyCosts" type="boolean" required="false" %}
 If `true`, share the cost of cluster overhead assets such as cluster management costs and node attached volumes across tenants of those resources.
 Results are added to the sharedCost field.
-As of v1.93.0 both cluster management and attached volumes are shared by cluster.
+Cluster management and attached volumes are shared by cluster.
 Default is `true`.
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="shareNamespaces" type="string" required="false" %}